Felix J. McCool

 Felix James McCool (June 14, 1912 – December 27, 1972) was a United States Marine Corps chief warrant officer 3.
 He is one of two Marines to be captured as a prisoner of war (POW) twice, the first during World War II, and the second during the Korean War.
 Spending more than six years total in captivity, McCool held the record as the longest-held Marine POW until surpassed by several other Marines during the Vietnam War.

 Early life and World War II

 Felix J. McCool was born on June 14, 1912, in Pawhuska, Oklahoma.
 In 1934, he joined the Oklahoma National Guard.
 McCool enlisted into the Marine Corps as an infantryman in 1938 and was assigned to the 4th Marine Regiment in Shanghai, China.
-In November of 1941, the regiment was relocated to the Philippines.
+In November 1941, the regiment was relocated to the Philippines.